 2009(8 Tevet 5769): Gregory Sher, a Private serving in the Australian Army was killed in a rocket attack on a military compound southwest of Kabul.
 Sher is the eighth Australian soldier, and the first of the country's reservists, killed in Afghanistan since Australia sent forces to aid the United States-led coalition against the Taliban and al-Qaida in the wake of the Sept.
 11, 2001, terror attacks.
 He is believed to be Australia's first Jewish military casualty at least since the Vietnam War.

 2010: Three Palestinian men were arrested in Jerusalem for allegedly planning a stabbing attack.
-They told police they planned to stab a security officer or a Jewish person.
+The men, from Hebron, were arrested today near the Jaffa Gate with a knife in their possession.
+They told police later that they planned to stab a security officer or a Jewish person.
 Also today, two Palestinians carrying knives were stopped at a checkpoint near the Cave of the Patriarchs in Hebron, according to the Israeli army.
 They were detained for questioning.

 2010: In New York Israeli violinist Sergey Ostrovsky and Israeli pianist Einav Yarden, together with the Jupiter musicians, perform the Janacek Concertino and Dvorak’s beloved “American” String Quartet.